bismab/co2-pattern-analysis-5states/README.md

 The project analyzes the CO2 and temperature patterns of the five most populated states in the USA (Florida, Illinois, Texas, New York and California)

-The project was completed in July 2017
+The project was completed in July 2017 & posted on Github May 2018

 Two separate time-series datasets were used for the purpose of the project.
 The first dataset, “GlobalLandTemperaturesByState.csv” consisted of average monthly temperatures dated from 1855 to 2013 from states across the globe.